IRB Submission Guidelines

 Manuscript: Manuscripts are blind reviewed.
 Author identification should be removed from the text and references.
 This can be accomplished by referring to your work in the third person, and citing the references in the usual manner (do not delete your name from the references).
 The review period will be approximately 10-12 weeks.
 Manuscripts recommended for publication may be subject to revisions, additional review, and standard copyediting.
 Manuscripts will not be returned to authors.
 Copyright is transferred to The Hastings Center upon acceptance.

-References: IRB uses a modified Vancouver style for manuscripts and references.
+References: Please note that we are now using a modified Chicago style for manuscripts and references (no longer a modified Vancouver style).
 Articles accepted for publication must conform to the modified style shown below when submitted for final formatting into galleys.

-- Journal titles are always spelled out in full, except BMJ, JAMA, and NEJM.
+- Journal titles are always spelled out in full, except JAMA and NEJM.

 Articles in Journals